openshift/kube-compare/README.md

 against the known valid reference configuration to identify potential issues before they impact end users, service level agreements, or cluster uptime.

-This oc subcommand is capable of doing an "intelligent" diff between a reference configuration and a set of CRs representative of a deployed production cluster.
+This kubectl cluster-compare command is capable of doing an "intelligent" diff between a reference configuration and a set of CRs representative of a deployed production cluster.
 These CRs may derive from many potential sources such as being pulled from a live cluster, extracted from a support archive, or shared directly by the customer.
 The reference configuration is the engineered set of configuration CRs for the use case and